fiskaltrust/interface-doc/doc/appendix-de-kassensichv/data-structures/data-structures.md

 | `ReceiptNote` | `string`      | optional                         | Additional information on the receipt header.
 Can be sent via `ftReceiptCaseData` in JSON format.
 To send, add the key value pair `ReceiptNote` e.g. `"ftReceiptCaseData":"{ ..., "ReceiptNote":"123, ich bin dabei!", ... }"` | 1.3|
 | `ReceiptName` | `string`      | Mandatory if your request mapps to the DSFinV-K BON_TYPE "AVSonstige" (see `ftReceiptCase`), otherwise optional | Can be sent via `ftReceiptCaseData` in JSON format.
 To send, add the key value pair `ReceiptName` e.g. `"ftReceiptCaseData":"{ ..., "ReceiptName":"Sonstige Sonderwurst", ... }"` | 1.3|

-If you need to provide a **reference** to another system or another cashpoint, you can add it via the field `ftReceiptCaseData` by providing it's data as shown below:
+If you need to provide a **reference** to another system or another cashpoint, you can add it via the field `ftReceiptCaseData` by providing its data as shown below:

 | **Field name**            | **Data type** | **Default Value Mandatory Field** | **Description**                                                                                         | **Version** |
 |---------------------------|---------------|-----------------------------------|---------------------------------------------------------------------------------------------------------|-------------|